Theory-independent randomness generation from spatial symmetries: Introduction

-Specifically, we consider the prepare-and-measure scenario sketched in Fig.~\ref{figSetup}, which can be used to generate random numbers that are secure against eavesdroppers with additional {classical} information~\cite{li2011semi,acin2016certified,ma2016quantum,VanHimbeeck2017,rusca2019self,tebyanian2021semi}.
-We define a class of semi-DI quantum random number generators based on an assumption about how the transmitted system may respond to spatial rotations.
-Crucially, this semi-DI assumption is representation-theoretic in nature, thus recapturing the theory-independence characteristic of the DI regime.
-We show that the exact shape of the set of quantum correlations in this setup appears to emerge as a direct consequence of the symmetries of spacetime, which also entails the security of our protocol against post-quantum eavesdroppers.
+Specifically, we consider the prepare-and-measure scenario sketched in Fig.~\ref{figSetup}.
+This setup can be used to generate random numbers~\cite{li2011semi,acin2016certified,ma2016quantum,VanHimbeeck2017,rusca2019self,tebyanian2021semi} that are secure even against eavesdroppers with additional classical information -- parametrized by a random variable $\lambda$, which may be preshared between the devices.
+We define a novel class of semi-DI protocols based on an assumption about how the transmitted system may respond to spatial rotations.
+Crucially, this semi-DI assumption does not rely on the validity of quantum theory, since it is representation-theoretic in nature and hence applies to all possible probabilistic theories.
+We show that the exact shape of the set of quantum correlations in this setup can be recovered precisely from rotational covariance.
+Not only does our result entail the protocol's security even against post-quantum eavesdroppers, but it establishes an intimate connection between the symmetry structure of spacetime and quantum information theoretic probabilities.